 MG 448 Small Business Strategies 3 Cr.

 A course that integrates the functional areas of management-human resources, finance, marketing, and operations they uniquely affect the small business enterprise.
 Case studies and lectures develop the students problem solving abilities.
+Credit in MG 448 cannot also be earned in MNGT 320.
 Prerequisites: MG 309, MG 310, FN 311, and MG 314.

 MG 449 Administrative Policy and Strategy 3 Cr.

 A capstone course designed to integrate the students' undergraduate studies.
 Case studies, collaborative assignments, writing assignments and oral presentations provide opportunities to synthesize and apply the knowledge gained from courses in the management program.
-Prerequisites: MG 309, MG 310, FN 311, and MG 314.
+Prerequisites: MG 309, MG 310, FN 311, and MG 314; Senior status only.

 MG 450 Internship in Management 3 Cr.

 The internship program is designed for students who want to apply their studies by working with a business, industry, or public agency.
 The student will be required to work closely with a faculty supervisor to develop and implement a structured experience tailored to the career goals of the student.
 Repeatable up to 6 credits.
-Prerequisites: Senior standing, and approval of the department chair and internship committee.
+Prerequisites: Senior standing, and Permission of Department Chair and Internship Committee.

 MG 488 No Norwich Equivalent 6 Cr.